Final Round Case Interview Prep 2026: Partner-Level Guide and Story Portfolio

 I have practiced pivoting mid-case when the interviewer introduces new information

 Partners introduce curveballs.
 Candidates who get flustered when a case assumption changes look fragile.
-Practice updating your recommendation in real time — say 'That changes my analysis because...' and pivot calmly.
+Practice updating your recommendation in real time by saying 'That changes my analysis because...' and pivoting calmly.

 I have practiced leading the case proactively without waiting for prompts